Starter - use this handy chart to help you keep track of your feeding times.

 This Guide to Sourdough Making contains lots of hints and tips for successful sourdough bread making.

-mixing bowl and larger mixing bowl, spatula, clean tea towel, banneton and large oven tray
+3-4 x mixing bowls, spatula, clean tea towel, banneton and large oven tray

 220˚C, Fan 200˚C, 425˚F, Gas 7